Salman Rushdie: Further works, 1990s–2000s

-Later works: Novels and essays 2015-2023
+Later works, novels, and essays, 2015–2025

-2015 saw the publication of Rushdie's novel Two Years Eight Months and Twenty-Eight Nights, a shift back to his old beloved style of magic realism.
-This novel is designed in the structure of a Chinese mystery box with different layers.
-Based on the central conflict of scholar Ibn Rushd (from whom Rushdie's family name derives), Rushdie goes on to explore several themes of transnationalism and cosmopolitanism by depicting a war of the universe which a supernatural world of jinns also accompanies.
+2015 saw the publication of Two Years Eight Months and Twenty-Eight Nights, a modern take on the One Thousand and One Nights.
+Based on the conflict of scholar Ibn Rushd (from whom Rushdie's family name derives), Rushdie explores themes of transnationalism and cosmopolitanism by depicting a war of the universe with a supernatural world of jinns.
+Ursula K. Le Guin wrote: "Rushdie is our Scheherazade, inexhaustibly enfolding story within story and unfolding tale after tale with such irrepressible delight that it comes as a shock to remember that, like her, he has lived the life of a storyteller in immediate peril.
+Scheherazade told her 1,001 tales to put off a stupid, cruel threat of death; Rushdie found himself under similar threat for telling an unwelcome tale.
+So far, like her, he has succeeded in escaping.
+May he continue to do so."

 In 2017, The Golden House, a satirical novel set in contemporary America, was published.
-2019 saw the publication of Rushdie's fourteenth novel Quichotte, inspired by Miguel de Cervantes' classic novel Don Quixote.

-In 2021 Languages of Truth, a collection of essays written between 2003 and 2020 was published.
+2019 saw the publication of Quichotte, a modern retelling of Don Quixote.
+In 2021 Languages of Truth, a collection of essays written between 2003 and 2020, was published.
 Rushdie's fifteenth novel Victory City, described as an epic tale of a woman who breathes a fantastical empire into existence, was published in February 2023.
-The book is Rushdie's first released work since he was attacked and injured in 2022.
+The book was Rushdie's first released work after he was attacked and severely injured as he was about to give a public lecture in New York in 2022.
+In April 2024, his autobiographical book Knife: Meditations After an Attempted Murder, in which Rushdie writes about the attack and his recovery, was published; Knife was a finalist for the 2024 National Book Award for Nonfiction.

+The Eleventh Hour, a collection of five stories, was released in late 2025.

 Critical reception

 Rushdie has had a string of commercially successful and critically acclaimed novels.
 His works have been shortlisted for the Booker Prize five times, in 1981 for Midnight's Children, 1983 for Shame, 1988 for The Satanic Verses, 1995 for The Moor's Last Sigh, and in 2019 for Quichotte.
 In 1981, he was awarded the prize.
 His 2005 novel Shalimar the Clown received the prestigious Hutch Crossword Book Award, and, in the UK, was a finalist for the Whitbread Book Awards.
 It was shortlisted for the 2007 International Dublin Literary Award.
-Rushdie's works have spawned 30 book-length studies and over 700 articles on his writing.
+Rushdie's works have spawned 30 book-length studies and more than 700 articles on his writing.
 He is frequently mentioned a favourite to win the Nobel Prize in Literature.